RobertoStev/Store-Application/README.md

 <h1><b>Store Application for managing products</b></h1>

-<p>This full-stack application, built with Spring Boot (backend), Angular (frontend), and MySQL database, provides complete CRUD functionality for product management.
+<p>This full-stack application, built with Java Spring Boot (backend), Angular (frontend), and MySQL database, provides complete CRUD functionality for product management.
   It allows users to Create, Read, Update, and Delete products through an intuitive interface with robust API support.</p>

 <p>To run the application, both components must be launched: start the Spring Boot backend server first, then launch the Angular frontend.